rantisijaber/ServerlessTasks/README.md

 - Create, read, update, and delete tasks via REST API
 - Serverless and event-driven with pay-per-use pricing
-- High availability and scalability with AWS managed services
 - Minimal maintenance overhead — no servers to provision or manage

 ---